Skandharoots/MusicStore/README.md

 ## Gaining admin account

 To gain admin priviledges in the application you need to act as a DBA.\
-First you can register in the application and enable you account via the activation email.\
+First you can register an account through the application GUI and enable you account via the activation email.\
 Next, connect to the PostgreSQL database.\
 Run the command `SELECT * FROM users` to check your record 'id'\
 Finally run this command `UPDATE users SET user_role='ADMIN' WHERE id=<your_id>`

-# Important requirements for testing the backend microservices
-You are required to have the Azurite docker container running during the testing.
-The tests written for the azure-service microservice are integration tests and they require a connection to blob storage provided by Azurite.

 ## Kubernetes setup